vanvixi/vietqr.dart/packages/vietqr_core/README.md

 If you want to say thank you, star us on GitHub or like us on pub.dev.

-## Looking for Flutter Widget?

-If you're building a Flutter app and want to display VietQR codes with a beautiful UI, check out [**vietqr_widget**](https://pub.dev/packages/vietqr_widget) - a Flutter widget that uses this library under the hood.

 ## Usage

 First, follow the [package installation instructions](https://pub.dev/packages/vietqr_core/install) and import the library: